Phase diagram of the hexagonal lattice quantum dimer model: Order parameters, ground-state energy, and gaps: Quantum-classical mapping and Monte Carlo simulation

 As shown in Fig.~\ref{fig:hex_trig}, the dual of the hexagonal lattice is the triangular lattice whose vertices are located at the hexagon centers.
 We assign a spin-$1/2$ ($\sigma_i=\pm 1$) to each of the vertices and, as explained in the following, the \QDM{} \eqref{eq:H_QDM} maps for the limit $J_z\to\infty$ to the Ising-type quantum model

 on the triangular lattice, where $\{\hS_i^x,\hS_i^y,\hS_i^z\}$ denote the Pauli spin matrices for lattice site $i$.
-The operator $\hat{B}_i:= \sum_{j\in \mc N_i} \hS^z_j$, with $\mc N_i$ being the set of the six nearest neighbors of site $i$, yields for an $\{\hS^z_i\}$-eigenstate the value zero, if exactly three of the six bonds starting at site $i$ are frustrated.
+The operator $\hat{B}_i:= \sum_{j\in \mc N_i} \hS^z_j$, with $\mc N_i$ being the set of the six nearest neighbors of site $i$, yields for an $\{\hS^z_i\}$-eigenstate the value zero if exactly three of the six bonds starting at site $i$ are frustrated.
 A bond is called frustrated if the corresponding two spins are parallel.

 At the center of each triangle lies a vertex of the hexagonal lattice.
 For a given dimer covering, one dimer is shared by this vertex and the dimer crosses exactly one of the three edges of the triangle at an angle of 90\textdegree.
 See Fig.~\ref{fig:hex_trig}.
 For sufficiently strong $J_z$, the physics of the \QIM{} \eqref{eq:H_QIM} is restricted to the subspace spanned by the classical ground states.
 Those have exactly one frustrated bond per triangle (all other configurations have higher energy).
 The identification of dimer basis states and Ising basis states is then straightforward.
 Given a certain dimer configuration, put a spin up on an arbitrary site.
-Associating frustrated Ising bonds with those that are crossed by a dimer in the given state, we can work inward-out, assigning further Ising spins till the triangular lattice is filled.
+Associating frustrated Ising bonds with those that are crossed by a dimer in the given state, we can work inward-out, assigning further Ising spins until the triangular lattice is filled.
 The state, up or down, for a new site depends on the spin state of an already assigned neighboring site and on whether the corresponding bond is frustrated or not.
+Periodic boundary conditions in the \QDM{} correspond, in the \QIM{}, to periodic boundary conditions in $x$-direction ($y$-direction) for even flux quantum numbers $W_x$ ($W_y$) and to anti-periodic boundary conditions for odd $W_x$ ($W_y$).